Ed.D. in Educational Leadership

 - Possess the desire and determination to complete your degree in three years

-Why NLU for a Doctorate in Educational Leadership
+Why Earn Your Doctorate in Educational Leadership at NLU?

 NLU's has a long-standing reputation for its education and teacher training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Since 1886, NLU has trained thousands of educators and continue to graduate the majority of Illinois' Golden Apple Award winners — one of the most prestigious teacher honors in the state.